-Until 2021, the principal activity of the Company had been the sale of tobacco and nicotine products through its Representative Office in Georgia (the "Representative Office") as a member of the British American Tobacco p.l.c. group of companies (the "Group").
-The Directors expect the Company to be liquidated in the future following the transfer of activities of the Representative Office to another Group subsidiary.
-Since 2021 the Company has not operated in any material way. (please refer to Note 1 to the financial statements)
+The principal activity of the Company was the sale of tobacco products through its branch in the Philippines (the "Branch") as a member of the British American Tobacco p.l.c. group of companies (the "Group").
+In 2017, it was decided that the Company will cease operations in the Philippines.
+The closure of the business is expected to be finalised by the end of 2023.